-This study adopts four different types of oral errors that mentioned by Lyster (1998): grammatical, phonological, and lexical error, and unsolicited use of first language (L1).
-Grammatical errors include errors in the use of closed classes such as determination, preposition, pronouns, errors in tense and subject/verb agreement, word order, negation, question formation, and auxiliaries.
+This study adopts four different types of oral errors that suggested by Lyster (1998): grammatical, phonological, and lexical error, and unsolicited use of native language (L1).
+Error in the usage of closed classes such as determination, preposition, pronouns, errors in tense and subject/verb agreement, word order, negation, question construction, and auxiliaries are examples of grammatical error.
 Phonological errors, in this study, focuses on consonant and vowels sound, and silent letter pronunciation.
-Meanwhile, lexical errors cover three main categories, which are inaccurate, imprecise, or inappropriate choices of lexical items in open classes-namely, nouns, verbs, adverbs, and adjectives (e.g., adoption for adaptation); nontarget derivations of nouns, verbs, adverbs and adjectives, involving incorrect use of prefixes and suffixes (e.g., unpolite for impolite); and inaccurate vocabulary use to represent the correct meaning or idea of the word. (e.g., sometime for sometimes).
+Meanwhile, lexical errors cover three main categories, which are inaccurate, imprecise, or inappropriate choices of lexical items in open classes-namely, nouns, verbs, adverbs, and adjectives (e.g., adoption for adaptation); non-target derivations of nouns, verbs, adverbs and adjectives, involving incorrect use of prefixes and suffixes (e.g., unpolite for impolite); and inaccurate vocabulary use to represent the correct meaning or idea of the word. (e.g., sometime for sometimes).
 The latter one, unsolicited use of L1, is not included as error per se, so that this error type was excluded from this research.
 The three types of error adopted, are based on the context of the language studied by him, in this case French.
 Nevertheless, these types of error might be currently occurring in the other language learning classrooms.

 Several studies have previously explored learners' errors using error analysis in different language and linguistics aspects.
-However, the fact that ESL/EFL error analysis studies have been conducted on writing samples (Ander & Yildirim, 2010; Sampson, 2012; Fareh, 2014; Atmaca, 2016; di Gennaro, 2016; Ondrakova, 2016; Nagata et al., 2017; Satake, 2020) can be attributed to two factors: first, collecting written ESL/EFL written samples is easier compared to collecting speaking samples.
-Second, it is less time consuming and relatively easier to analyze written samples.
+However, the fact that the studies of error analysis in ESL/EFL have been done for writing samples (Ander & Yildirim, 2010; Sampson, 2012; Fareh, 2014; Atmaca, 2016; di Gennaro, 2016; Ondrakova, 2016; Nagata et al., 2017; Satake, 2020) can be credited for two reasons: first, written ESL/EFL sample is easier to gather than the spoken data.
+Second, analyzing textual samples is less time-consuming and comparably simpler.

 In the speaking class context, most studies only focus on grammatical error.
-In Turkish context, Alahmadi and Kesseiri (2013) study language transfer speaking errors among Saudi students.
-They report that the participants committed the following grammatical errors: an unmarked form of verbs, third-person pronouns, misused singular and plural, articles, sentences without a verb, and sentences with pronoun copying.
-(Nesreen S Alahmadi, 2014) analyzes grammatical errors made by 30 Saudi students who study in the foundation year at the University of Tibah in Saudi Arabia.
-The author reports analyzing nine different types of errors made by the participants who were interviewed for an average of ten minutes.
-The nine categories are: an unmarked form of verbs, misuse of the verb tense, misuse of articles, misuse of singular and plural, misuse of prepositions, use of sentences without a verb, sentences with pronoun copy, third-person pronouns, and misuse of regular and irregular verbs.
+In Turkish context, Alahmadi and Kesseiri (2013) examine error in language transfer during the speaking session committed by Saudi students.
+They found out six types of grammatical errors which are incorrect form of verbs, third-person pronouns, improper use of singular/plurals and regular/ irregular verbs, articles, missing verb sentence, and duplicating subject with a subject pronoun.
+Another study of grammatical error in speaking context was conducted by Alahmadi (2014).
+He involved 30 first-year university students from University of Tibah in Saudi Arabia as research participants.
+The result reports nine distinct sorts of grammatical error made by the participants which are verbs with incorrect form, misuse of tense, articles, singular and plurals, prepositions, and regular and irregular verbs, sentences without a verb, pronoun copy as subject, and pronouns of the third-person.